Skip to main content

-- Storm Water Standards Manual: Urban runoff discharged from municipal storm water conveyance systems has been identified by local, regional, and national research programs as one of the principal causes of water quality problems in most urban areas.
-The City's Storm Water Standards Manual provides information to applicants for projects processed through the Development Services Department on how to comply with the permanent and construction storm water quality requirements for new development projects in the City of San Diego.
+- Stormwater Standards Manual: Urban runoff discharged from municipal stormwater conveyance systems has been identified by local, regional and national research programs as one of the principal causes of water quality problems in most urban areas.
+The City's Stormwater Standards Manual provides information to applicants for projects processed through the Development Services Department (DSD)on how to comply with the permanent and construction stormwater quality requirements for new development projects in the City.
 This manual went into effect on Dec.
-2, 2002, and was updated January 14, 2011, Jan.
+2, 2002, and was updated on Jan.
+14, 2011, Jan.
 20, 2012, Feb.
-16, 2016 and Jan.
+16, 2016, and Jan.
 3, 2018.

 - Watersheds within the City of San Diego

-If you are experiencing difficultly downloading the following files, please contact Booth 23 at the Development Services Department or call 619-446-5152 for assistance.
+If you are experiencing difficultly downloading the following files, please call 619-446-5152 for assistance.